 - CCMS (Conflict & Complaint Management Services)

-*Defence Team members can connect with a Conflict and Complaint Management Service (CCMS) by agent by visiting a local CCMS office or calling toll-free at 1-833-328-3351, M-F between the hours of 7:00 a.m. and 7:00 p.m.
-EST. Additional details related to CCMS services are available on the ICCM web page.
+Defence Team members looking to connect with a Conflict and Complaint Management Service (CCMS) agent may do so by visiting a local CCMS office or calling toll-free at 1-833-328-3351, M-F between the hours of 7 a.m. and 7 p.m.
+EST. Additional details related to CCMS services are available on the CSS website.

 *Conflict and Complaint Management Services (CCMS), a unit within the Director General Conflict Solutions and Ser-vices (DG Integrated Conflict and Complaint Services), are part of the Chief Professional Conduct and Culture organ-ization.
 To learn more about culture evolution within DND/CAF visit us online.